Faroe Islands national under-21 football team: History

-In 2006, it was announced that the Faroe Islands will have an under-21 team and will take part in qualification for the UEFA European Under-21 Football Championship.
+In 2006, it was announced that the Faroe Islands will have an under-21 team and will take part in qualification for the UEFA European Under-21 Championship.
 From then on the Faroe Islands are now represented in all age groups, U-15, U-17, U-19 and U-21 also.

 In early 2007 the Faroese Football Association appointed two coaches, Heðin Askham and Bill McLeod Jacobsen, both have been coaches for several other Faroese youth national teams.
 A squad of 34 players was selected for the first training season.

 A 20-man squad was named for the first two matches against Croatia and Albania in the 2009 UEFA Under-21 Championship qualifying.
 Faroe Islands lost the first match 2-0, with Croatia scoring their second goal in the last minute.
 They lost the second match 1-0, Albania scored the only goal of the match in the second half from a penalty kick.

 Faroe Islands had to wait until their fourth match for the first under-21 victory, it came when they beat Azerbaijan 1-0 in Toftir.
 Their only other point was also against Azerbaijan, in the away match.
 Faroe Islands finished the group in 5th place, 1 point above Azerbaijan.

 In the 2011 UEFA Under-21 Championship qualifying, on 9 June 2009 Faroe Islands under-21 recorded a famous victory over Russia U21, beating them 1-0 after a goal in the first minute.
 This was followed by a 1-1 draw against Moldova in September, but Faroe Islands lost the next match 3-1 against Latvia.
 Russia had their revenge in the away match and defeated Faroe Islands 2-0.
 They also lost both matches against Romania.
 In November 2009 Faroe Islands beat Latvia 1-0 and were held to a 1-1 draw against Andorra.
 Faroe Islands won the home match against Andorra 3-1.
 Faroe Islands had the chance of finishing third in the group going into the final match against Moldova, in Tiraspol.
 The score remained 0-0 until Moldova scored a goal with 10 minutes left to play and the Faroe Islands had a player sent off minutes later.